inkstitch/inkstitch/collections/_fonts/en/sortefax_medium.md

 But this font may be used to write whole words and not only single letters.

-As Sortefax XL only includes the 26 upper letters, the 10 digits 0-9 pls the &.
+As Sortefax XL, only includes the 26 upper letters A-Z, the 10 digits 0-9 plus the &.

 The letters  :;,.(){}[]  are used to store some frames.